Bioinformatics-Research-Network/skill-assessments/R for Data Science/README.md

 The BIG workshop on R programming ([link](https://www.bigbioinformatics.org/r-for-biologists)), DataCamp's introductory R course ([link](https://learn.datacamp.com/courses/free-introduction-to-r)), and intermediate R course ([link](https://learn.datacamp.com/courses/intermediate-r)).

+You can always visit Henry's office hours ([link](https://calendly.com/millerh1/30min)) and ask for help in the slack group.
+Don't worry if this takes a while, it's designed to be a challenge.

 ## Tic-Tac-Toe

 You and your friends love to play the classic game "Tic-Tac-Toe", but you can't play together anymore because of the pandemic!